akkrevsky/openwrt_tg_control/README.md

    exit 0
    ```
-9. clear log (reboot or auto-script)
+10. Сlear log (reboot or auto-script)

+TODO:
+   - get all information about all nodes in network
+   - add command to switch http luci-interface to external network